chaos-mesh/chaos-mesh/doc/stress_chaos.md

 * `stressngStressors`

-    `StressngStressors` defines plenty of stressors just like `Stressors` except that it's an experimental feature and more powerful.
+    `StressngStressors` defines a plenty of stressors just like `Stressors` except that it's an experimental feature and more powerful.

     You can define stressors in `stress-ng` (see also `man stress-ng`) dialect.

+    > **Note:**
+    >
-    However, not all of the supported stressors are well tested.
+    > However, not all of the supported stressors are well tested.
 It might be retired in later releases.
-It is recommended to use `Stressors` to define the stressors and use this only when you want more stressors unsupported by `Stressors`.
+Therefore, it is recommended to use `Stressors` to define the stressors and use this only when you want more stressors unsupported by `Stressors`.

     When both `StressngStressors` and `Stressors` are defined, `StressngStressors` wins.